SnickCH/InsurgencySandstormDedicatedServer/README.md

 ## Timeline
-19.December 2021 - Updated the docker-compose.yml for watchtower
-26.November 2021 - I added a howto for Watchtower, so the container is automatically updated.
+28.December 2021 - mad the script a bit easier (I will continue to make it easier) 19.December 2021 - Updated the docker-compose.yml for watchtower 26.November 2021 - I added a howto for Watchtower, so the container is automatically updated.
 No need for any scripts and cron jobs.